 How to serve

-These American fries go well with Bacon in the Convection Oven, breakfast sausage in the oven, Cinnamon Roll Cake, and Oven Baked Blueberry Pancakes.
+These American fries go well with Bacon in the Convection Oven, breakfast sausage in the oven, Small Cinnamon Coffee Cake, and Oven Baked Blueberry Pancakes.

 Can I make Home fries and store them ahead of time?